starlight-foundation/starlight-node/docs/architecture.md

 # Node Architecture

+## Processes
 The Starlight node architecture consists of several components, called processes, that work together to enable the functioning of the Starlight blockchain network.
-These processes communicate with each other using Tokio channels for efficient message passing.
-They are:
+Each process can be referenced by a `Handle`, and has a `Mailbox` to receive messages.
+For efficient message passing, Tokio channels are used behind the scenes.
+The different processes are:

-1. `Scheduler`: The `Scheduler` process manages the timing of operations in the Starlight network by controlling when the node switches between different modes based on a schedule.
+1. `Scheduler`: This process manages the timing of operations in the Starlight network by controlling when the node switches between different modes based on a schedule.
 Starlight divides time into slots, and each slot has a designated leader node responsible for creating new blocks.
 The `Scheduler`'s main job is to track this leader schedule and tell the node when to enter and exit leader mode.
 When in leader mode, the node creates new blocks.
-The `Scheduler` sends three important messages to all other processes in the system:
+- Sends:
-- **Start of Leader Mode**: Sent at the start of the slot before the node's first leader slot, telling the node to start accepting transactions from the network.
+    - *Start of Leader Mode*: Sent at the start of the slot before the node's first leader slot, telling the node to start accepting transactions from the network.
-- **End of Leader Mode**: Sent at the end of the node's last leader slot, telling the node to stop accepting transactions.
+    - *End of Leader Mode*: Sent at the end of the node's last leader slot, telling the node to stop accepting transactions.
-- **New Leader Slot**: Sent at the start of each of the node's leader slots, triggering the node to process queued transactions, create a new block, and send it out to the network.
+    - *New Leader Slot*: Sent at the start of each of the node's leader slots, triggering the node to process queued transactions, create a new block, and send it out to the network.

-2. `Network`: This process manages communications with other nodes in the Starlight network.
-In leader mode, where the node is responsible for generating new blocks, the `Network` accepts transactions from external nodes and passes them to the `Mempool` for initial processing.
-In non-leader mode, it handles only fragments of blocks, known as block shreds, which it forwards to the `Restorer` for reassembly.
+2. `Transmitter`: This process handles the send half of our UDP socket.
+It maintains the telemetry protocol state, and broadcasts to other nodes.
+- Receives:
+    - *Telemetry Note*: When the `Receiver` encounters a telemetry message over the wire, it will send it to the `Transmitter` for processing.
+    - *Shred Note*: When the `Assembler` needs a shred to be broadcasted to other nodes, or when the `State` needs a newly minted shred to be sent throughout the network, they will send this message, and the `Transmitter` will send the note over the network to a subset of its peers.

+3. `Receiver`: This process handles the receive half of the UDP socket, and accepts incoming messages from the network.
+- Sends:
+  - *Transaction*: Forwards incoming transactions to the `TxPool` for further processing.
+  - *Open*: Forwards incoming open requests to the `OpenPool` for further processing.
+  - *Shred Note*: Forwards incoming block shreds to the `Assembler` for assembly.
+  - *Telemetry Note*: Forwards incoming telemetry messages to the `Transmitter` for processing

+4. `Assembler`: This process assembles block shreds into complete blocks.
+- Receives:
+  - *Shred Note*: Block shreds from the `Receiver`
+- Sends:
+  - *Shred Note*: If a received shred is new, sends it to the `Transmitter` to be rebroadcast to the network.
+  - *New Block*: Sends assembled complete blocks to the `State` for further processing.

-3. `TxPool`: Active only during leader mode, the `TxPool` process performs initial validation on incoming transactions and maintains a priority queue of transactions based on their Proof-of-Work (PoW) difficulty.
-When it's time to create a new block, the `TxPool` sends the prioritized transactions to the `Bank` process for further validation and inclusion in the block.
+5. `TxPool`: Active only during leader mode, this process performs initial validation on incoming transactions and maintains a priority queue based on Proof-of-Work difficulty.

-4. `Restorer`: This process receives block shreds from the `Network`.
-If a shred is new, the `Restorer` sends it back to the `Network` to be rebroadcast, ensuring it reaches the entire network.
-The `Restorer` then assembles these shreds into complete blocks and sends them to the `Chain` for further action.

-5. `Bank`: The `Bank` maintains the current state of the Starlight network and has the sole authority to process and finalize transactions.
-In leader mode, it receives transactions from the `Mempool`, weeds out any that are invalid, and passes the valid ones to the `Chain` for inclusion in the new block and subsequent broadcast.
-In non-leader mode, the `Bank` processes, reverts, or finalizes blocks based on instructions from the `Chain`.

-6. `Chain`: This process oversees the blockchain's structure, maintaining a directed tree of pending blocks and a record of finalized blocks.
-The `Chain` ensures that the state maintained by the `Bank` matches the longest sequence of blocks starting from the most recently finalized block.
-It is essential for preserving the blockchain's integrity and consistency.
+- Receives:
+  - *Transaction*: Incoming transactions from the `Receiver`
+- Sends:
+  - *Transaction List*: When creating a new block, sends the prioritized transactions to the `State` for further validation and inclusion.

+6. `OpenPool`: Similar to the `TxPool`, active only during leader mode and dedicated to handling `Open` blocks.
+- Receives:
+  - *Open*: Incoming open requests from the `Receiver`
+- Sends:
+  - *Open List*: When creating a new block, sends the prioritized `Open` blocks to the `State` for further validation and inclusion.

+7. `State`: Maintains the current state, as well as all pending and finalized blocks, and has the authority to process and finalize transactions.
+- Receives:
+  - *Transaction List*: Validated transactions from the `TxPool` in leader mode
+  - *Open List*: Validated open requests from the `OpenPool` in leader mode

+## Serialization
+One of the principal concerns of any network-enabled application is how the various data structures should be serialized and deserialized over the network.
+Ideally, this should involve as little copies as possible.

+From the leader's end, the lifecycle of a transaction is roughly as follows:
+1) Received: The transaction is received over UDP into the socket receive buffer.
+2) Allocated: A new buffer is allocated to contain both the transaction and its hash.
+3) Verified: The transaction is hashed and its signature verified.
+The hash is copied into the transaction's buffer.
+4) In pool: The transaction floats in the mempool.
+5) Processed: The transaction is queued and processed by the State.
+6) Copied: The transaction is copied into a block.
+There are two copies: once into the new buffer, and again into the transaction's block.

+The lifecycle of a shred is similar:
+1) Received: The shred is received over UDP into the socket receive buffer.
+2) Allocated: A new buffer is allocated to contain the shred.
+3) Integrated: The shred is copied into an incomplete block.
+4) Completed: The incomplete block is complete; it is casted into a block and sent to the State.